tier4/edge-auto-jetson/README.md

 **NOTE: BSP installation for ADLINK RQX-58G**

-This repository assumes that RQX-58Gs has been properly configured by following the official quick start guide from ADLINK Technology, Inc. Please see the [official document](https://www.adlinktech.com/Products/Download.ashx?type=MDownload&isQuickStart=yes&file=1783%5croscube-x-bsp-qsg-l4t-32.5.0-kernel-1.0.8.pdf) in detail.
+This repository assumes that RQX-58G has been properly configured by following the official quick start guide from ADLINK Technology, Inc. Please see the [official document](https://www.adlinktech.com/Products/Download.ashx?type=MDownload&isQuickStart=yes&file=1783%5croscube-x-bsp-qsg-l4t-32.5.0-kernel-1.0.8.pdf) in detail.
 To download the BSP image, please visit the ADLINK official page [here](https://www.adlinktech.com/Products/DownloadSoftware.aspx?lang=en&pdNo=1783&MainCategory=ROS2-Solution.aspx&kind=BS).
 (If you are accessing the site for the first time, you will be prompted to create an account.)

 TIER IV camera driver ([tier4/tier4_automotive_hdr_camera](https://github.com/tier4/tier4_automotive_hdr_camera)), is already installed in the RQX-58G BSP image and it can also be updated during your setup process.

-An example connection between ECUs:
+An example connection between sensors and ECUs:

 ![system connection example](docs/connection.drawio.svg "system connection example")